ainchu18/MS-1/README.md

 3. To provide a medium where gamers can join a community that is not judgemental.
 4. To develop the esports industry in Ireland.
 5. In the future, the site owner aims to organize some events and meets ups of gamers in the country.
+6. As the site owner, I want to develop this website to a more robust one.
 ---

 ## User Experience